Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 When you shop for a new pair of walking shoes, look out for the followings:

-- Make sure it fits your feet and you feel comfortable
+- It fits your feet and you feel comfortable.

-Swimming do not place undue pressure on the knees as water will support the body weight.
-There is also less impact on muscles and joints making swimming a good low-impact exercise and sport.
+Swimming does not place undue pressure on the knees as water will support the body weight.
+There is also less impact on the muscles and joints but can still torches calories.
+It works out several parts of your muscle group with cardio, strength, and flexibility all roll into one exercise.
+That's why it is rated as the most effective low-impact exercise.

-However, try to avoid the butterfly stroke as this use movement that might exert pressure on the knees.
+However, avoid the butterfly stroke as this uses movement that exerts pressure on the knees.

 Benefits of Swimming